Companies: including Airlines, Banks, Mercantile Marine

 A.N.A was registered in 1936 from the joining of Holyman’s and Adelaide Airways.
 It soon absorbed West Australian Airways.
 In 1937 it obtained a controlling interest in Airlines of Australia (AOA).
 The company’s DC-3 aircraft were requisitioned by the Government during the war and it provided services around Australia for the war effort, including for American forces.
 After the war it faced competition from Trans Australian Airways (TAA), the state run airline that would ultimately lead to the company’s decline.
 It was floated as a public company in 1949.
 ANA was sold to Ansett in 1957 forming Ansett-ANA, which was renamed Ansett Airlines of Australia in 1968.

 Unmarked.
-An identical button is in the Ansett museum, previously worn by an Ansett air hostess.
+An identical button is in the Ansett museum as worn by an Ansett air hostess.

 Stokes Vic